+Name Seminar on Archaeology of Medieval Cemeteries

+ID 117485Semesters Winter

-Name Seminar on Archaeology of Me dieval Cemeteries Organizational unit Department of Archaeology ECTS credits 5 ID 117485 Semesters Winter Teachers Mirja Jarak, PhD, Full Professor (primary) Hours Seminar 30 Prerequisites None Goal 1 with the characteristics of old Croatian cemeteries that originates from them through the analysis of Teaching methods Independent preparation and discussion as a fundamental for presentation of seminar papers.
-Encouraging m of teaching in a seminar.
-Assessment methods Presentation and submission seminar text. of seminar paper in writing.
-Evaluation of the
+Goal A more detailed acquaintance with the characteristics of old Croatian cemeteries and the archeological material that originates from them through the analysis of selected sites and finds.

+Teaching methods Independent preparation and presentation of seminar papers.
+Encouraging discussion as a fundamental form of teaching in a seminar.

+Assessment methods Presentation and submission of seminar paper in writing.
+Evaluation of the seminar text.

-- 1. Ability to conduct professional and scientific analysis of selected archaeological material. - 2.
-Interpretation of archaeological material based on recent knowledge and theories. - 3.
+1. Ability to conduct professional and scientific analysis of selected archaeological material.

+- 2. Interpretation of archaeological material based on recent knowledge and theories. - 3.
 Use of relevant domestic and foreign scientific and professional literature. - 4.
 Ability to publicly present processed topics. - 5.
 Acquisition of knowledge about the elements necessary for writing a scientific or professional paper.